spences10/scottspence.com/copy/faq.md

 JavaScript, HTML and CSS (the holy trinity), <DD date='2016-06-15' />.

 Svelte, <DD date='2021-04-06' />.
-I host regular workshops on Svelte and SvelteKit you can find in the speaking section of this site.
+I host regular workshops on Svelte and SvelteKit you can find in the [speaking] section of this site.

 React, <DD date='2017-05-20' />.

-I have <DD date='2018-03-14' /> experience as a professional web developer.
+I have <DD date='2018-03-14' /> experience as a professional web developer and <DD date='2021-04-21' /> as a developer advocate.

 I have 10+ years previous experience as an analyst developer for financial organisations.